ouspg/CompSec/Lab5_ChipWhisperer/README.md

 In this tutorial you will be doing next main steps

 1. Build password program and load it to the device (like you did in previous tasks).
 2. Test that program is working with terminal emulator.
 Record couple of power traces manually to see how amount of different characters affects to the trace.
 3. Learn what is resetter auxiliary module and use it manually to see that it is working.
 4. Create your own attack script which automatically does setup, tries passwords and resets device before every try.

 This lab is a modified version of http://wiki.newae.com/Tutorial_B3-1_Timing_Analysis_with_Power_for_Password_Bypass tutorial.
-Instead of manually setting most of the values we use ready made scripts to set different scope values etc. It is advised that you check this tutorial because it goes more in depth to several things.
+Instead of manually setting most of the values we use ready made scripts to set different scope values etc. You may check original tutorial because it might have screenshots and other helpful information which can make it easier to understand what is happening here.
 However you can complete this lab by following these steps:

-1. Restart the Capture software
+1. Restart the Capture software.
-2. Go to \home\cwuser\Desktop\chipwhisperer\hardware\victims\firmware\basic-passwdcheck
+2. Go to *\home\cwuser\Desktop\chipwhisperer\hardware\victims\firmware\basic-passwdcheck*.
-3. Make the program with the command make PLATFORM=CW303
+3. Make the program with the command `make PLATFORM=CW303`.
-4. Execute connect_cwlite_simpleserial.py in the Capture software to connect the device
+4. Execute **connect_cwlite_simpleserial.py** in the Capture software to connect the device.
 5. Execute setup_password_check_delay.py in the Capture software to set the parametres.
 Check the Script preview window to see what values were changed.
 6. Program the file you made earlier to the target board using XMEGA Programmer.
-Keep the programmer window open
+Keep the programmer window open.
-7. Open terminal from Tools > Terminal
+7. Open terminal from *Tools --> Terminal*.
-8. Press connect in the Terminal.
+8. Press *Connect* in the Terminal.
 9. Press Check signature from Programmer window.
 This will reset the software in the target board and you should see text that asks for your password.
-Correct password is h0px3
+Correct password is h0px3.
 10. Type it to the terminal and press send.
-Terminal should say Access granted, Welcome!
+Terminal should say "Access granted, Welcome!"
-11. Reset the software and try a different password
+11. Reset the software and try a different password.

 12. Next we capture a power trace of this operation.
 Have the terminal and XMEGA Programmer open.
 Write the correct password to the terminal but do not press send.
-Then press the “Check Signature” button to reset the device.
+Then press the *Check Signature* button to reset the device.
 After that press the capture trace button and  right after the send on the terminal window.
 Try this with the correct password and with a incorrect password.
 Examine the traces and try to spot the differences.
 Idea behind this lab is to spot how the power trace changes with different passwords.
 Then you make a script that will abuse that fact and guess the correct password.
 Examining the power traces with the above mentioned method is tedious due to you needing to reset the device manually and having to press multiple buttons to capture a single trace.
 Luckily for you there is a simpler way to do it using aux modules.
 With it we reset the target board when we press the capture trace button and simultaneously send the password guess to the target.

-13. Execute the following scipts **setup_password_check.py** **aux_reset_cw1173.py**
+13. Execute the following scipts **setup_password_check.py** and **aux_reset_cw1173.py**.

-14. Now put your password guess to the *Go command* field at the Target Settings tab.
-REMEMBER TO ADD \n AT THE END OF YOUR GUESS.
+14. Now put your password guess to the *Go command* field at the Target Settings tab. **Remember to add `\n` at the end of your guess**.

 15. Now when you press Capture Trace button the target should automatically reset, send your guess to the target board and capture a trace.
 Now input different passwords and observe the differences between the traces.
 __HINT__: Use password guesses where the first letter is wrong, then the second etc. This should give you an idea how the power trace differ with different inputs.

-16. Now with this knowledge modify the PASSWORD_BYPASS.py script in the */home/cwuser/Desktop/chipwhisperer/software/chipwhisperer/capture/scripts* folder so that it guesses the password correctly.
+16. Now with this knowledge modify the **PASSWORD_BYPASS.py** script in the */home/cwuser/Desktop/chipwhisperer/software/chipwhisperer/capture/scripts* folder so that it guesses the password correctly.
 Script should also be visible in the Capture Software.
 It is advised that you learn what each of the lines in this code do.
 It will be helpful if you are planning on working more with the ChipWhisperer.
 However for this exercise you only have to modify the commented part of the code.

 __What to do to complete this task?__

 Return your code + screenshot of the Python console.
-TODO: Do we require also some kind of explanations addition to code and values?

 ## **Breaking RSA**
 Last task for this level is about principles of reading private key of RSA algorithm during decryption by analysing captured power traces with python scripts.

 This task and example scripts are taken from on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
-This task should be able to be completed by following instructions below, but feel free to look at original tutorial because pictures and related information it contains might be helpful when you do this task.
+This task should be able to be completed by following instructions below, but feel free to look at original tutorial because pictures, scripts and other related information it contains might be helpful when you do this task.

 First, if you do not know what is RSA, you can find basic information about if from https://en.wikipedia.org/wiki/RSA_(cryptosystem)